 Cartographic maps have guided our explorations for centuries, allowing us to navigate the world.
-Science maps have the potential to guide our search for knowledge in the same way, helping us navigate, understand, and communicate the dynamic and changing structure of science and technology.
-Allowing us to visualize scientific results, science maps help us make sense of the avalanche of data generated by scientific research today.
-Atlas of Science, features more than thirty full-page science maps, fifty data charts, a timeline of science-mapping milestones, and 500 color images; it serves as a sumptuous visual index to the evolution of modern science and as an introduction to "the science of science"—charting the trajectory from scientific concept to published results.
+Science maps have the potential to guide our search for knowledge in the same way, allowing us to visualize scientific results.
+Science maps help us navigate, understand, and communicate the dynamic and changing structure of science and technology—help us make sense of the avalanche of data generated by scientific research today.
+Atlas of Science, featuring more than thirty full-page science maps, fifty data charts, a timeline of science-mapping milestones, and 500 color images, serves as a sumptuous visual index to the evolution of modern science and as an introduction to “the science of science”—charting the trajectory from scientific concept to published results.

 Not even the most brilliant minds can keep up with today’s deluge of scientific results.
 Science maps show us the landscape of what we know.

 Katy Börner is Victor H. Yngve Professor of Information Science, Leader of the Information Visualization Lab, and Founding Director of the Cyberinfrastructure for Network Science Center at Indiana University Bloomington.
 She is the author of Atlas of Science: Visualizing What We Know and the coauthor of Visual Insights: A Practical Guide to Making Sense of Data, both published by the MIT Press.

 “...I am enthusiastic about this exhibition.
 For anyone interested in visualization, maps or science, it is a veritable cornucopia and the author is to be congratulated for the imagination and energy she has put into the project.”—Professor Tom Wilson, Editor-in-Chief, Information Research